yujialian/React-Redux-based-Real-time-Chatting-App/README.md

 # talent_hunter

-Below is some explain about the configuration in package.json when I am doing this project:
+Below is some q/a I met while doing this project:

 1. babel-plugin-import: On demand loading when use ant-design.
 2. transform-decorators-legacy: When writing redux, support @ service(decorators).